A typical day

 Evening meals include jacket potatoes, spaghetti bolognese, pizza and potato wedges, beans on toast, healthy pasta dishes and salads and warm slow-cooked healthy casseroles.

 Healthy snacks and drinks are provided throughout the day.
-Please let me know if you require a regular menu to be sent to you by email otherwise the menu will be on the parent’s notice board.
+Please let me know if you require a regular menu to be sent to you by email.

 Children will often be involved in helping to prepare meals, such as chopping up fruit for a fruit salad, baking cakes or biscuits or making the dough for home-made pizza.
 Please let me know if you child has any food allergies.